 Established by Metropolitan Center retired Dean Nancy Gathings Bunch, this scholarship is available to students who are highly motivated, have financial need and who wish to direct their work in the service of others.
+Repeat recipients are encouraged.

 Susan and Bill Dake Scholarship

 The Susan and Bill Dake Scholarship will be awarded to students with financial need who are enrolled in a degree-seeking program within the School for Graduate Studies.
 The scholarships will have a preference for master’s students with high financial need and academic promise.
-Scholarship recipients will each receive an award of approximately $2,000.

 Empire State College Scholarship